 Five things you or your developer can do

 Over the years, there’s been constant talk about the importance of site speed and user experience.
 But while there’s a ton of material out there on how to optimize your site, putting that knowledge into practice is hard.
-These past few months, Google once again put speed front and center with the page experience update happing next year.
-To help you get ready for that, it developed tools to give you insights and a lot of documentation to read.
+This past year, Google once again put speed front and center with the page experience update.
+To help you to improve your scores — and therefore, offer your users a better experience –, it developed tools to give you insights and a lot of documentation to read.

 Optimize your images

 We have a popular article on image SEO describing what you can do to get that image to load quickly.
 But in short, make sure you serve it in the size needed and compress it well.
 There are loads of tools to help you do this.
-Personally, I love the results I get with squoosh.app.
+We love the results we get with squoosh.app.
 Don’t think you need to keep that massive resolution for that image to be sharp on the most common screens.

-Also try to adopt modern formats like WebP.
-These formats can deliver high quality images at a lower size.
+Also, try to adopt modern formats like WebP.
+These formats can deliver high-quality images at a lower size.
 WebP is well-supported and even Apple has jumped on board!
-The upcoming Safari 14 release — both on MacOS as well as iOS — will support WebP.
-Yes, the new Chromium powered Microsoft Edge browser also supports WebP.
+Safari 14 was the first release — both on macOS as well as iOS — to support WebP.
+Yes, the Chromium-powered Microsoft Edge browser also supports WebP.

 Another piece of evergreen site speed advice is the use of a CDN, but did you know you can also use a CDN specifically for images?
 An image CDN gives you more control over how you want to serve and how you want these to appear.
 An image pushed by an image CDN gets a string of properties in its URL which tells the browser how the image should behave.